Semidefinite Programming and Ramsey Numbers: All attempted bounds

 \section{All attempted bounds}

 The following table provides a summary of computations we performed, where shaded rows correspond to improved upper bounds.
 The purpose of the table is to illustrate the size of the computations, and to also show our attempts where the method provided an upper bound that did not improve on the best known one.
-The basic parameter of computations is the order $n$ of unlabeled flags.
+The basic parameter of computations is the order $n$ of graphs in $\cA$.
 A bigger value of $n$ typically gives a better result.
 On the other hand, the number of graphs of order $n$ grows quickly and becomes unmanageable soon.
+For every computation, we list both $n$ and the number of graphs in $\cA$.
+We still have some calculations in progress.
+We plan to update the arXiv preprint at \url{https://arxiv.org/abs/1704.03592} when they finish.

 One of the main issues is the memory needed by CSDP when solving the semidefinite program.
-The memory demands grow quickly with the number of unlabeled flags.
-If the number of unlabeled flags is around 10,000, the instance is solvable on a desktop.
+The memory demands grow quickly with the number of graphs in $\cA$.
+If the number of graphs is around 10,000, the instance is solvable on a desktop.
 Numbers under 100,000 will fit in 128G of memory, which requires a supercomputer.
 Numbers above 100,000 require high memory super computers.
 All instances we have tried fit in about 300G of memory.
 Even larger instances than we tried could be solvable as very high memory nodes may have even terabytes of memory, but one would have to be very patient.

-The running time also depends heavily on the number of unlabeled flags.
-CSDP solver runs in iterations and it took 30 to 60 iterations to solve most of the problems in this class.
-The larger instances compute a few iterations per day to a couple of days per iteration on the supercomputers we use.
+The running time also depends heavily on the number of graphs.
+The CSDP solver runs in iterations and it took 30 to 60 iterations to solve most of the problems in this class.
+The larger instances compute a few iterations per day to a few days per iteration on the supercomputers we use.
 Let us mention that we obtained a significant speedup (10$\times$) of the CSDP solver by compiling it with Intel Math Kernel Library.

 [1]{ $\lfloor #1 \rfloor$ }